-According to the DoT, last year U.S. airlines averaged 3.62 reports of mishandled (defined as lost, damaged or delayed) baggage for every 1,000 passengers.
-Yes, that comes out to around 2 million bags but — even if you’re standing in baggage claim freaking out — there’s a very, very good chance that you and your suitcase are going to be reunited.
+According to the DoT, U.S. airlines averaged 3.62 reports of mishandled (lost, damaged, or delayed) baggage for every 1,000 passengers.
+Yes, that comes out to around 2 million bags, but — even if you’re standing in baggage claim freaking out — there’s a very good chance that you and your suitcase will be reunited.
 But go ahead and shake your fist anyway.

 8. Get travel insurance

 In almost all cases Travel Insurance will cover any expenses that you incur in when you loose your luggage.